nuviedo/DYNSYS-E1/README.md

 ## Steps to reproduce

 * Execute [Sol.py](Sol.py).
 * Extract resulting .png from current working directory.

+Feel welcome to customize coloring on line 42, and resolution/initial parameters in line 2/3.

 ## References